 We focus on student led education and helping young women find their voices and embrace their untapped capabilities.
-Crew is work and leadership initiative that includes weekly themes, once a week education hours, and an earlier starting date in mid-May.
+Crew is work and leadership initiative that includes weekly themes, once a week education hours, and support for women facing barriers to employment.

 Young women ages 15-22 who have a financial need are hired as contractors at $15/hour, and can decide what days and hours they prefer to work each week.
-Usually the focus is on outdoor tasks such as, maintain gardens, weed trails, maintain bird feeders, etc..
-This can also include some office work, event staffing, and archival/art collections help as it is needed.
+Usually the focus is on outdoor tasks such as maintaining gardens, weeding trails, supporting the agroforest, etc. It also includes some office work, event staffing, and archival/art collections help as it is needed.

 Email firstname.lastname@example.org with any questions about our CREW program!